Primary principals

 - Staffing-based salary – an additional amount based on the number of staff in your school.

-- Decile payment - if your school is in deciles 1 to 4, you will get an addition to your annual pay.
+- Equity Index (decile) payment - if your school has an Equity Index number of 478 to 569, you will get an addition to your annual pay.

 - Payment for leading literacy and numeracy – this additional payment recognises the work you do to lead, develop and implement programmes to increase literacy and numeracy.